 About Tennessee

-Tennessee is a state with legendary hunting and timbered wilderness.
-Tales of legendary Tennessee native Davey Crockett and his black bear adventures ring through your mind as you strap on durable hiking boots, ready to head out into the mountainous terrain of the Smokies.
+Legends of Tennessee native Davey Crockett and his black bear adventures encourage those seeking rural land for sale in Tennessee to strap on a pair of durable hiking boots, ready to head out into the mountainous terrain of the Smokies.

 Tennessee mountains and forests sing a song of peace and vibrant wildlife on its lands.
-A variety of opportunities lie in this amazing state for passionate outdoorsmen and women seeking memory-rich adventure.
+A variety of opportunities lie in this great state for those passionate about the outdoors, those interested in investing in a prosperous and thriving economy, and families seeking memory-rich adventures.
+Whether you’re seeking productive Tennessee farmland for sale or the perfect parcel of hunting land for sale in Tennessee, your local Whitetail Properties Land Specialist can connect you with your ideal piece of rural property.

 State Profile